 The amended procedural provisions in SCR 3/2023 certainly introduce new legal implications.
-First, it appears that legal provisions related to filings or applications to the Court under the AADR Law have the potential to be superseded, or at the very least, be a trigger for the AADR Law to be amended.
-As explained in the sub-section "Key points of SCR 3/2023," these provisions bring forth more detailed legal procedures than those found in the AADR Law.
-SCR 3/2023 essentially acts as an implementing regulation of the AADR Law, though not explicitly mentioned, capable of addressing the gaps and shortcomings within the AADR Law.
+First, it appears that legal provisions related to filings or applications to the Court under the AADR Law have the potential to be superseded, or at the very least, be a trigger for the AADR Law to be amended.65 As explained in the sub-section "Key points of SCR 3/2023," these provisions bring forth more detailed legal procedures than those found in the AADR Law.
+SCR 3/2023 essentially acts as an implementing specified in Article 70, reflecting a broader judicial assessment of each case's circumstances.
+While intended to ensure equitable justice, this approach underscores the need for more straightforward guidelines to prevent discrepancies in the application of the law.